dojo-brno/dojo-brno/README.md

 After the session is over, add an `AUTHORS` file with the names of the participants, for future reference.
 See the existing files.

+We also keep a link to the problem source / description in a `README.md` file next to the implementation for reference.

 Commit & push the code, so that we can keep track of our history.